Centipedegrass Lawn Maintenance Guide

 How do I make centipedegrass dark green?

 Iron can make centipedegrass dark green.
 That’s because iron is essential for developing chlorophyll, the substance that makes plants green and allows them to absorb sunlight.
+This is one of many reasons to add iron fertilizer to lawns.
 Get a soil test to see if your lawn is deficient in iron since turf suffering from iron chlorosis turns yellow.

 Keep in mind that centipedegrass is naturally apple-green and doesn’t need to be dark green to be healthy.